Mahdi-Rashidiyan/vLLM-/README.md

 Contributions are welcome!
 If you have suggestions for improving the notebook or adding new examples, please feel free to open an issue or submit a pull request.

-## License

-[Specify a license if you wish, e.g., MIT, Apache 2.0.
-If not, you can state that the project is unlicensed or refer to GitHub's default.]

----

-*This README is a general template.
-Please inspect `vLLM.ipynb` and update the sections on "Notebook Content", "Prerequisites", and "How to Use" with specific details relevant to that notebook.*